-Either you have mice, or you simply want to stop mice from infesting your home, you will need to know the best places to put mouse traps to ensure a successful capture.
+Either you have mice, or you want to stop mice from infesting your home.

 But how do you know where to place mouse traps?

-In this post, we draw on our knowledge and experience to give you some advice on where you should put your mouse traps to ensure they are as effective as they should be.
+In this post, we draw on our knowledge and experience to advise where to put your mouse traps to ensure they are as effective as they should be.

-Why it is important to pick the perfect mouse trap location
+Why it is essential to pick the perfect mouse trap location

-Let’s face it, you want to get rid of some mice.
-To do that you need to be smart, and you need to carefully consider where the mice may go, and the routes that the mice will choose to get there.
-It is only when you know this that you can apply the knowledge to successfully capture the rodents.
+Let’s face it; you want to get rid of some mice.
+To do that, you need to be smart and carefully consider where the mice may go and the routes that the mice will choose to get there.
+Only when you know this can you apply the knowledge and correctly set your mouse traps to capture the rodents successfully.

-You may have heard mice in your attic, or you may have noticed signs around your home which indicate that you have a mice infestation.
+You may have heard mice in your attic or noticed signs around your home indicating that you have a mice infestation.
 Use this knowledge to decide where you should put your traps.

 If you have heard noises in your attic at night, then that it the area that you should start.

-Let’s take a look at the some suggested places to put your mouse traps.
+Let’s take a look at the best places for mouse traps!

-When you have discovered that you have mice in your attic, you will need to go up there with a torch so you can discover the most common areas they use.
-For instance, look around for items they may have chewed.
+When you discover that you have mice in your attic, you will need to go up with a torch to find the most common areas they use.
+Look around for items they may have chewed.
 Look out for mouse droppings and urine stains.
-I will always place a trap in these areas.
+If you can, I will always place a trap in these areas against a wall.

-If you are a mouse traveling through a narrow corridor and you stumble upon a free food source (we have covered the best Mouse trap bait already), then you will always test your luck, right?
+If you are a mouse traveling through a narrow corridor and you stumble upon a free peanut butter source (we have covered the best mouse trap bait already), then you will always test your luck, right?

-Basements are very similar to attics.
+Basements are similar to attics, an excellent place to set a mouse trap.
 A quiet, protected environment is perfect for them to breed in!

-Follow the same advice as to the attic section above and find out how they are traveling through your basement.
+Follow the advice in the attic section above and find out how they travel through your basement.

-Thoroughly check for holes in the walls of your basement for evidence that a mouse is using it to get in and out.
-Should you find any holes, simply place a mouse trap near it, loaded with some tasty mouse bait!
+Thoroughly check for holes in your basement walls for evidence that a mouse is using it to get in and out.
+Should you find any holes, place a mouse trap near it, loaded with some tasty mouse trap bait!

 A garage is a perfect place to set a mouse trap!

-Similar to a basement or an attic, a garage is one of the rooms in your home that is less frequently visited by humans.
-Let’s not forget that mice have an incredible sense of smell and will avoid any rooms where they can pick up the strong scent of a human.
+Like a basement or an attic, a garage is one of the rooms in your home that humans less frequently visit.
+So let’s not forget that mice have an incredible sense of smell and will avoid any rooms where they can pick up a strong scent.

 Check for areas where mice can enter your garage and place a mouse trap down.

-If your garage is connected to your home then you must check the connecting wall for any signs of mice damage.
-If you find any, then this area is a great choice to lay down a trap.
+If your garage is connected to your home, you must check the connecting wall for any signs of mice damage.
+If you find any, this area is a great choice to lay down a trap.

 Rooms That Are Rarely Used

-Consider any room that is rarely visited by a human.
+Consider any room that a human rarely visits.

 Common rooms include spare rooms or storage rooms.